 Insurance risk corresponds to the risk that TTFC's actual insurance result will deviate substantially from the expected one over the period of one year.
 It includes premium and reserve risk.
-Premium risk is split into attritional, individual large risk and NatCat risk.
 Please refer to the Section 10 on Solvency for quantitative information.

-The overall risk driver is NatCat, mainly arising from European Windstorm and Earthquake events potentially affecting TRE's third-party business (TPB), and to a lesser extent from Japanese Windstorm and Earthquake events potentially affecting the internal group reinsurance (IGR) business.
-The exposure increased in 2019 with the overall growth of the third-party business.
-This growth is offset in part by lower IGR NatCat exposure due to reduced share and cancelled contracts from 1 April.
+The overall risk driver is Nat Cat, mainly arising from European Windstorm and Earthquake events potentially affecting the TPB, and to a lesser extent from Japanese Earthquake events potentially affecting the IGR business.
+The exposure increased in 2020 with the overall growth of the TPB.